Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ### WPS (Wifi Protected Setup)

-WPS allows to join a Wifi network with a PIN of a button press instead of the full passphrase.
+WPS allows to join a Wifi network with a PIN or a button press instead of the full passphrase.
 It is very unsecure and should be disabled.
 The 8-digit PIN is checked in 2 halves of 4 digits, making it easy to brute-force.
 It just takes a few minutes to crack on a modern computer if no lockout after X failed attempts.